AceyJS/acey/README.md

 You can :

-- Update and access your Model’s state wherever you want in the App without any binding. 🔓
+- Update and access your Model’s state wherever you want in your App without any binding. 🔓
 - Connect conveniently any Model with any component, so they re-render when the Model’s state changes. 🔄

 <br />